Assistance programs Madison County Illinois.

 In addition to those services, Catholic Charities also provides funds for paying for medicines and prescription drugs.
 Patients may be able to qualify for the MedAssist program which will help individuals and families determine their eligibility for medications, and the program assist them through the application process for the assistance programs that the pharmaceutical companies have for the poor

 Feel free to contact the Crisis Food Center.
 This is a local food pantry and they also offer free clothing to those in need.
 The location serves as a distribution center.
-(618) 462-8201
+Or there are hygiene supplies, Christmas or Thanksgiving food boxes and more support.
+Call (618) 462-8201

 While the county does not have a community action agency (learn more on these programs) low income and other individuals can contact Madison County Community Development, which serves as an equivalent type agency.
 They also have partnered with various local non-profits and charities throughout Madison and Alton Illinois.
 (618) 692-8940.

 Society Of St. Vincent De Paul Edwardsville - A partnership of local churches.
 The charity may be able to pay first months rent, or provide funds to help prevent an eviction.
 Conditions that need to be met include home visits.
-Other programs provide emergency financial assistance and cash grants for paying for transportation, licensed child care, and other emergency services when the need is verifiable.
+Other programs provide emergency financial assistance and cash grants for paying for transportation, licensed child care, and other services when the need is verifiable.
 110 North Buchanan Street, Edwardsville, IL 62025, main number (800) 775-0712.
-Read more.
+Read more Madison County St. Vincent assistance program.

 General assistance is provided by each town in Madison County Illinois, including the town of Alton.
 Call (618) 462-0091.
 Funds are provided in an emergency, including rent assistance to low income families in an emergency who have been issued a legal eviction notice from their landlord or apartment manager.
 Money for rent is only offered if the individual is pending an application for assistance from a State/Federal government welfare or entitlement program.
-Money is only paid out at most once per year.
+Cash or other government funds is only paid out at most once per year.

 Highland Area Christian Service Ministry offers several social services to the less fortunate.
 Among them include emergency utility bill and rent assistance, referrals, food, assistance with applying for SNAP, LIHEAP and medical card.
 They also provide a number of referrals.
-900 Chestnut Street, Highland, IL 62249, call (618) 654-9295, or continue more details.
+900 Chestnut Street, Highland, IL 62249, call (618) 654-9295, or continue more details Highland Christian Services financial aid programs.

 Marion Ministerial Alliance may have utility assistance, including gas and electric bills.
 Some eviction prevention/rent help may be offered too.
 103 East Calvert, Marion, Illinois 62959, call (618) 993-8419.